Tvalley71/dantherm/README.md

 Currently supported languages:

-Danish, English, German and French.
+Danish, Dutch, English, German and French.

 > [!NOTE]
 > Want to help translate?
 Grab a language file on GitHub [here](./custom_components/dantherm/translations) and post it [here](https://github.com/Tvalley71/dantherm/discussions/new?category=general).
 You are also welcome to submit a PR.